kekyo/Epoxy/README.md

 Also, if you apply the `IgnoreInject` attribute to a property, it can be excluded from the processing of `PropertyChanging` and `PropertyChanged`.

-By adding the following signature method, you can easily add the process when changing the property:
+By adding the following signature method, you can easily add the process when changed the property:

 ```csharp
 // Defined property